IVIosab/carbonic-c/README.md

 * The langugae is static.
 Object types are fixed at object declarations and cannot change during program execution.
 * There are three predefined data types: integer, real, boolean.
-* There are two predefined data structures: structs, arrays.
+* There are two predefined data structures: records, arrays.
-* Full expression syntax with usual set of operators.
+* Full expression syntax with usual set of binary, logical, and comparison operators.
 * The language is compiled, `LLVM` bytecode being the target.
-* The structure of the program is a sequence of data and routine declarations.
+* The structure of the program is a sequence of data and routine (function)declarations.
-* The language features a standard set of statements: Assignment, if/while, return, output.
+* The language features a standard set of statements: Assignment, if, for, while, return, print.

 ### Built With